gleasoncode/gleasoncode/README.md

 — Combining Krav Maga mindset with coding discipline

 ## Philosophy
-Code is not just technical skill — It´s structure, presence, and clarity
+Code it´s not just technical skill — It´s structure, presence, and clarity.

-tech.

 <!--
 **gleasoncode/gleasoncode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.